1877 Half Dollar Pedigrees

 5) Terrell-B/R 5/73 - cleaned ?

-6) Coronet Coin FPL, Champa-B/R 5/72, Sieck-81 ANA, Superior 10/92 (not sold), 96 ANA (not sold), B/M 8/98 at $12,650, R. Shippee - PCGS65RB
+6) Merkin 9/67, Coronet Coin FPL, Champa-B/R 5/72, Sieck-81 ANA, Superior 10/92 (not sold), 96 ANA (not sold), B/M 8/98 at $12,650, R. Shippee, StacksBowers 11/23 at $20,400 - PCGS65RB

 7) Stacks 10/88 at $6050, Superior 10/89 at $15,950, Auction 90 at $17,000, Tangible Assets, Teletrade 3/3/93, Marin, 94 ANA at $9900 - PCGS65RB

-8) Fred-B/M 11/95 at $9900, Heritage 7/03 at $18,400, M. Hagen - PCGS65RB
+8) Fred-B/M 11/95 at $9900, Heritage 7/03 at $18,400, M. Hagen as PCGS65RB, Simpson-Heritage 9/20 at $19,200 - PCGS66RB

-Merkin 9/67 probably duplicates #6 or #8.
-Boosel-Rarcoa 4/72 may duplicate either #7 or #8 or is a 9th.
+Boosel-Rarcoa 4/72 may duplicate either #7, #8 or #9 or is a 10th.

 The following 6 patterns appear to be mules but Robert Julian found documentation suggesting that these reverses were created prior to the creation of the obverse used for J1503-J1507.
 At the time of his research, however, it was not recognized that there were in fact two obverse dies created for those patterns.
 Please note that the silver examples are all light in weight.